vinayakvision/samsung-riscv/README.md

 4. **Testing & Debugging:**
    - Test the system in different lighting conditions.
    - Adjust sensor sensitivity if needed.
-   - Verify energy efficiency by monitoring power consumption.

 ### Expected Output:
-- When motion is detected, the LED blinks **three times** and then stays ON.
+- If motion is detected for a certain period, the LED automatically **turns OFF**.
-- If no motion is detected for a certain period, the LED automatically **turns OFF**.
+- If no motion is detected for a certain period, the LED automatically **turns ON**.

 This implementation ensures **automatic lighting control**, **energy efficiency**, and **security enhancements** for various applications.
 ---